willrabbermann/utilities/gentoo-utils/7zSubComp/README.md

 ## 7zSubComp stands for 7zip Subdirectory Compression tool

-7zSubComp can perform compression, extraction, viewing the directory structure, accurate size information, accurate size differential after operations, and removal of subdirectories under a master directory.
+7zSubComp can preform compression, extraction, viewing the directory structure, accurate size information, accurate size differential after operations, and removal of subdirectories under a master directory.

 Retain full directory paths when extracting from 7z, zip, rar, and zstd.